Smudge (band): History

 In 1994 Duncan was replaced by Adam Yee on bass guitar (ex-Headache).
 In March of that year the band released its debut album, Manilow, produced by Dalton, on Half a Cow Records.
 The first single from the album, "Impractical Joke" (November 1993), was released in three different countries, each with different B-sides culled from a number of home-made four-track recordings conducted independently by each of the band members.
 Twenty years later Morgan recalled "we did alright with the EPs and stuff, I guess...
 I think we already had three EPs plus a compilation for overseas, so [Manilow] was our first proper album.
 It was done pretty quickly, in about five days or something.
 [Dalton] was producing – he was there every day.
 He played guitar on a couple of songs, plus helped us with some arrangements and stuff.
 It was such a long time ago."

-In October 1996 they released their second album, You, Me, Carpark...Now!, which was recorded at Idful Studios in Chicago, with producer Casey Rice (Liz Phair, Dirty Three) and number of additional studio musicians, including John McEntire (Tortoise).
-The release saw a more mature and decisively less lo-fi sound.
+In October 1996 they released their second album, You, Me, Carpark...Now!, which was recorded at Idful Music Corporation in Chicago, with producer Casey Rice (Liz Phair, Dirty Three) and number of additional studio musicians, including John McEntire (Tortoise).
+The release saw a decisively less lo-fi sound.
 The album provided "Mike Love, Not War" as a single in April, with the cover art featuring a parody of the Beach Boys' album, Pet Sounds.
 Its second single was a three track, "Slight Return", in August.
 In 1997 the band released a compilation of rarities, Mo Poontang.

 During 1997–1998 the band had two guitars in line-up – Pete Kelly (ex-Disneyfist, Sea Life Park, Decoder Ring) joined the band on second guitar and helped record the band's fourth album, Real McCoy, Wrong Sinatra.
 It was recorded in a home built eight-track studio in Gerroa, New South Wales, which peaked at No. 10 on the Australian Music Report's Top 10 Localternative Albums.

 From late October 1999 until 2002 the band went on an extended hiatus while drummer Alison Galloway went trekking across the world.
 She joined Her Name in Lights, which issued their debut album, Into the Light Again, in October 2004, but she had already left that band before it appeared.

 The band re-united for a limited number of performances in Sydney and Melbourne at the end of 2004.
 In October 2008 they again performed together at the inaugural Sounds of Spring Festival in Brisbane which was followed by two performances in Melbourne the following weekend.
 In August 2010 the band released a compilation album, This Smudge is True.
 In November and December that year they supported The Lemonheads on an Australian tour playing all thirteen songs from the 1992 album It's a Shame about Ray, plus a selection of songs from other albums.
 Morgan and Galloway played with Dando in the encore performance of "The Outdoor Type".
 Smudge performed as part of the lineup for the 2011 Big Day Out Festival.